olsenfromhell/study-java-api-tests/README.md

-# junit5-jupiter-starter-gradle-groovy

-The `junit5-jupiter-starter-gradle-groovy` project demonstrates how to run tests based on JUnit Jupiter using [Gradle's native JUnit Platform support], Gradle's Groovy DSL and code and tests written in Groovy.

-[Gradle's native JUnit Platform support]: https://docs.gradle.org/current/userguide/java_testing.html#using_junit5
+# Hello!
+This is my Java study project

+Here I'm trying to learn the basics of Java API testing with Rest Assured, JUnit 5, Lombok, and Graddle as my building system.

-Run `./gradlew test` to execute all tests.# study-java-api-tests
+Run `./gradlew test` to execute all tests that are located in ``src/test``